Quantitative Assessment of Carrier Density by Cathodoluminescence. II. GaAs nanowires: -doped GaAs nanowires

-The carrier concentrations determined by CL (Table~\ref{tab:p_doping}) are in good agreement with the expected doping levels (Table~\ref{tab:sample}).
-For core-doped samples, measurements are slightly higher than expected.
-This can be related to a larger cross-section of the liquid droplets than the cross-section of the NWs used to estimate the incorporation of dopants.
-It results in a larger amount of Be atoms captured by the liquid droplets during the VLS growth of NWs and contribute to the overall doping of the core.
-Be incorporation through the truncated facets may also contribute to the doping and concentrate the dopants locally in the NW core~\cite{Dastjerdi:2017}, leading to a larger BGN observed from CL.
-For shell-doped samples, the small discrepancy between the theoretical and experimental doping concentrations may be due to the uncertainty of the growth rate and complex orientation and shadowing of the impinging dopant flux.
+The carrier concentrations determined by CL (Table~\ref{tab:p_doping}) are in very good agreement with the expected doping levels (Table~\ref{tab:sample}).
+This is particularly the case for core-doped samples, suggesting that Be atoms incorporate through the VLS process in our growth conditions, and that Be has an activation efficiency close to 100~\%.
+The alternative mechanism of Be incorporation during the intentional axial growth is the direct incorporation from the vapor into the NW sidewalls (VS mode)~\cite{Casadei:2013,Piton:2019}, corresponding to a parasitic radial growth.
+This mechanism should lead to a gradual decrease of dopant concentration from the bottom to the top of the pure ZB segment.
+Since we do not observe such a concentration gradient, the VS process must be negligible in the core-doped samples.
+For shell-doped samples, the small discrepancies between the theoretical and experimental doping concentrations may be due to the uncertainty of the growth rate, complex orientation and shadowing of the impinging dopant flux, lower activation, and surface depletion for low concentration.
 Overall, Be-doping in the core or shell of GaAs NWs can be accurately controlled through CL calibration.

+Figure~\ref{fig:dopingmap_be} shows high-resolution maps of the hole concentration determined with a pixel-by-pixel analysis, following the previous method shown in Fig.~\ref{fig:cl_log_be}: each spectrum is fitted with the generalized Planck law, and the hole concentration is deduced from the resulting bandgap.
+The sample shell-1 was not included because of the lack of accuracy of the method for low BGN.
+For the other samples, the resulting maps exhibit homogeneous hole concentration in the pure ZB segments of the nanowires (red regions in Fig.~\ref{fig:dopingmap_be}), and the values are in very good agreement with the previous analysis and Table~\ref{tab:p_doping}.

+Closer to the tip, the region correspond to mixed phases and a WZ segment.
+However, the relation between the BGN and the hole concentration was determined on ZB GaAs reference layers~\cite{Chen:2019a}.
+In the region of crystal phase mixing and in the WZ segment, the CL characteristics are also affected by these structural switches.
+The variation of doping level shown in Fig.~\ref{fig:cl_map_be} must be corrected from these effects and the values outside the ZB segment must be considered with caution.
+Further analysis will be required to extend the determination of carrier concentration to the GaAs WZ.